 This message was directly distributed by the West Virginia Bureau for Public Health to local health departments and professional associations.
 Receiving entities are responsible for further disseminating the information as appropriate to the target audience.
-Categories of Health Alert messages:

 Health Alert: Conveys the highest level of importance.
 Warrants immediate action or attention.